OHDSI/GIS/README.md

     devtools::install_github("OHDSI/GIS")
     ```

-3. See the example_execution vignette for information on creating a backbone schema, loading data source and feature information, and creating indices in a Postgres/PostGIS instance.
+3. See the example_execution vignette for information on creating a backbone schema, loading data source and variable information, and creating indices in a Postgres/PostGIS instance.

 # User Documentation